 On the cutting edge of cannabis

-Since the psychedelic revolution of the 1960, the hybridization and artificial selection for high-THC cannabis has surged ahead at a mind rattling pace.
-As hippies ventured around the world on their soul-searching sojourns, they kept returning to California with exotic seeds of Panama Red, Colombia Gold, Thai Stick and the coveted Afghani.
+Since the psychedelic revolution of the 1960s, the hybridization and artificial selection for high-THC cannabis has surged ahead at a mind-rattling pace.
+As hippies ventured around the world on their soul-searching sojourns, they kept returning to California with exotic seeds of Panama Red, Colombia Gold, Thai Stick, and the illustrious Afghani.

 The south Asian strains of Afghanistan and the Indian highlands are commonly known as Cannabis indica.
 But it’s not clear whether the indica varieties actually belong to a different species.
-Clearly, sativa and indica strains are capable of cross pollenating, and with some rather astonishing results.
+Clearly, sativa and indica strains are capable of cross-pollinating, and with some rather astonishing results.

 Shorter and bushier in character, indica genetics have no place in an industrial hemp crop.
 But some amount of indica is highly desirable in most marijuana varieties.
 Whether for medicinal use or pure recreation, indica tends to produce the more sedated effects.
 Turn on the black light and turn up the Pink Floyd.
 Sativa, on the other hand, will get the heart racing and send you hiking into the woods or painting a mural in your living room.